MilkyBruv/91901-user-desgin-methodologies/README.md

 - [ ] What is Big Data

-- [ ] The Characteristics of Big Data- 3 V's
+- [ ] The Characteristics of Big Data - 3 V's

 - [ ] Generation, bias and storage